Power (international relations): Power as influence

 NATO accounts for 55% of global military expenditure, with the United States alone accounting for 37% of global military expenditure in 2023.

-Political scientists principally use "power" in terms of an actor's ability to exercise influence over other actors within the international system.
-This influence can be coercive, attractive, cooperative, or competitive.
-Mechanisms of influence can include the threat or use of force, economic interaction or pressure, diplomacy, and cultural exchange.

 Under certain circumstances, states can organize a sphere of influence or a bloc within which they exercise predominant influence.
 Historical examples include the spheres of influence recognized under the Concert of Europe, or the recognition of spheres during the Cold War following the Yalta Conference.
 The Eastern Bloc, the Western Bloc, and the Non-Aligned Movement were the blocs that arose out of the Cold War contest.
 Military alliances like NATO and the Warsaw Pact are another forum through which influence is exercised.
 However, "realist" theory attempted to maintain the balance of power from the development of meaningful diplomatic relations that can create a hegemony within the region.
 British foreign policy, for example, dominated Europe through the Congress of Vienna after the defeat of France.
 They continued the balancing act with the Congress of Berlin in 1878, to appease Russia and Germany from attacking Turkey.
 Britain has sided against the aggressors on the European continent—i.e. the German Empire, Nazi Germany, Napoleonic France or the Austrian Empire, known during World War I as the Central Powers and, in World War II as the Axis powers.